bbfrederick/rapidtide/docs/theoryofoperation.rst

 signal carried by the blood, as changes in blood oxygenation and/or volume that propagate with bulk blood flow.
-The source of the signal is not known, being variously attributed to cardiac and respiratory changes over time, changes in blood CO2, gastric motility, and other sources (for a survey, see [REF].)
+The source of the signal is not known, being variously attributed to cardiac and respiratory changes over time, changes in blood CO2, gastric motility, and other sources (for a survey, see [Tong2019]_.)
 As biology is complicated, it's probably some mixture of these sources and others that we may not have considered.
 No matter what the source of the signal, this model can be exploited for a number of purposes.

-First, if you're interested in hemodynamics, the time delay in every voxel gives you a lot of information that's otherwise hard to obtain, namely the arrival time of blood in each voxel, and the fraction of the variance in that voxel that's accounted for by that moving signal.
+If you're interested in hemodynamics, using  rapidtide to get the time delay in every voxel gives you a lot of information  that's otherwise hard or impossible to obtain noninvasively, namely the arrival time of blood in each voxel, and the fraction of the variance in that voxel  that's accounted for by that moving signal, which is related to regional CBV (however there's also a factor that's due to blood oxygenation, so you have  to interpret it carefully).
+You can use this information to understand the blood flow changes arising from vascular pathology, such as  stroke or moyamoya disease, or to potentially see changes in blood flow due to a pharmacological intervention.
+In this case, the moving signal is not noise - it's the signal of interest.
+So the various maps rapidtide produces can be used to describe hemodynamics.

+However, if you are interested in local rather than global hemodynamics, due to, say, neuronal activation, then this moving signal is rather pernicious in-band noise.
+Global mean regression is often used to remove it, but this is not optimal - in fact it can generate spurious anticorrelations, which are not helpful.
+Rapidtide will regress out the moving signal, appropriately delayed in each voxel.
+This gives you better noise removal, and also avoids generating spurious correlations.
+For a detailed consideration of this, look here [Erdogan2016]_.

 How does rapidtide work?